wpsight/wpcasa/README.txt

 = Admin Property Management =

 You can manage great numbers of listings using the well-organized property list with filters and bulk actions.

+= Integrated Maps =

+Select the location of your properties through the map in the editor, display the location of each property on a single listing map, or showcase all of your listings on the overall listings map.

 = Intuitive Options =
 Setup date format, measurement units, listing details and much more via the intuitive and easy-to-understand admin interface